Last modified: Sept. 26, 2022, 9:04 a.m.

 The adults fly in one generation a year: from mid June till mid September.

-In autum, the larva lives on a variety of herbaceous plants like: Rumex, Lamium and Stellaria media.
-In spring, mainly on shrubs and trees like: Hedera, Euonymus, Crataegus, Betula and Prunus spinosa.
+In autum, the larva lives on a variety of herbaceous plants like: Rumex, Lamium or Stellaria media.
+In spring, mainly on shrubs and trees like: Hedera, Euonymus, Crataegus, Betula or Prunus spinosa.